Vijaya9418/coroutines/README.md

 It is not bound to any particular lifecycle or context.
 It will continue to run even when the associated activity or fragment is destroyed.

+import kotlinx.coroutines.*

+fun main() {

+    println("Before coroutine")
+    GlobalScope.launch {
+        println("Inside global scope coroutine")
+        delay(1000)
+        println("Coroutine execution complete")
+    }

+    println("After coroutine launch")

+    // Rest of the program

+    Thread.sleep(2000) // Wait for the coroutine to complete

+    // No need to cancel the GlobalScope, as it lives for the entire application lifecycle }

+output:-
+Before coroutine<br />
+After coroutine launch<br />
+Inside global scope coroutine<br />
+Coroutine execution complete<br />

+The GlobalScope does not require explicit cancellation, as it lives for the entire application lifecycle.
+However, it's important to note that coroutines launched within GlobalScope are not automatically cancelled when the surrounding code completes execution.
+It's the responsibility of the programmer to ensure proper cancellation and cleanup of resources associated with the coroutines launched in the GlobalScope.

+There are three types of dispatchers:-

+1. IO - Userd in network and local database Interaction.
+2. Main - Used in doing stuff in main thread, manily interaction with the UI.
+3. Default - It is used for heavy completion work.

 // are coroutines and threads equals?